nickserv/danamccurdy.com/_posts/2017-05-28-a-song-for-the-child-in-us-all.md

 There is no one
 just like you,
-and that's just who you are.
+and that's just who you are!